All Posts

 <search>largest city in Texas</search>

 .
-This signals the system to perform a web search for that phrase. - The environment (search engine) returns a result, which is provided to the LLM in an
+This signals the system to perform a web search for that phrase.<information>

 and <information>